 Nightmares! by Jason Segel and Kirsten Miller, illustrated by Karl Kwasny (8 – 12 years old)

-Not only is this story compelling and interesting, the symbolism and life lessons were stunning and it’s only slightly scary which works better for some readers.
+Not only is this story compelling and interesting, but so are the symbolism and life lessons.
 Charlie’s dad has remarried and moved Charlie and his younger brother into the stepmother’s frightening purple mansion.
 There, Charlie begins to have horrible nightmares that become real.
 The nightmare witches enter the real world to steal Charlie’s brother.
 Charlie follows.
 He and his friends must learn to face their fears to save Charlie and the world.

 Wait Till Helen Comes by Mary Downing Hahn (8 – 12 years old)

 It’s been awhile since I read this book but I remember it was well-written and scary.
 Molly and Michael’s new step-sister, Heather, befriends a sinister child ghost named Helen.
 Helen influences Heather to malevolent ends.
 Building suspense, Heather warns her step-siblings that when Helen comes, they will get what they deserve…

 Serafina and the Black Cloak by Robert Beatty (9-12 years old)

 This book is creepy!
 Serafina pa works at the large Biltmore Estate where they also live in the basement.
 Serafina, used to blending into the shadows, watches the goings-on at the Estate and realizes something very sinister is happening.
 Children are going missing.
 AND, she thinks it has to do with the man in the black cloak wandering the hallways.
 She and new friend, Braeden Vanderbilt, team up to discover what’s going on before more children disappear.

 A Tale of Dark and Grimm by Adam Gidwitz (8 – 12 years old)